 I am a psychologist and an integrative psychotherapist registered with the UKCP.
 I have been working in the field of psychology and psychotherapy for over 10 years working with both children and adults in private and public sectors.
 In my approach I integrate psychoanalytic approach, attachment theory, family/system approach and CBT techniques.
+I am also a lecturer at Regents University in Counselling and Psychotherapy.

 Integrative therapy is a progressive form of psychotherapy that combines different therapeutic tools and approaches to fit the needs of the individual client.
 With an understanding of human development, an integrative psychotherapist modifies standard, rigid treatments to fill in development gaps that affect each client in different ways.
 By combining elements drawn from different schools of psychological theory and research, integrative psychotherapy becomes a more flexible and inclusive approach to treatment than more traditional, singular forms of psychotherapy.